 This time of year, we all get a bit giddy – sun, al fresco drinks, sport, we love it all.
 A big football tournament never fails to bring the nation together and since Manchester is so football mad, the Women’s Euros is a particularly popular fixture in the summer sport calendar.
-So we can enjoy this year’s tournament to the max, we’ve rounded up the best places to catch the 2025 Women’s Euros in Manchester – and we’re sure to see plenty of action from the likes of our very own Ella Toone.
+So we can enjoy this year’s final to the max, because the Lionesses have offically gotten to the final (not without some serioues stress), we’ve rounded up the best places to catch the 2025 Women’s Euros final in Manchester – and we’re sure to see plenty of action from the likes of our very own Ella Toone.

 This summer, Freight Island has announced a dedicated Women’s Euros 2025 programme, a celebration of women’s football in partnership with Miss Kick Foundation, with a focus on supporting and inspiring the next generation of players and fans.
 Freight Island will be screening all England Women’s Euros games completely free of charge, with donations encouraged throughout in support of the Miss Kick Foundation.
 There’ll be exclusive merchandise and special prizes being given away including Miss Kick teamwear, coaching, merch, food and drink vouchers.